 Our team is made up of the Mission Support Coordinator, who coordinates the project related to Salvation Army church infrastructure; and the Community Development Coordinators, who give specific advice and training for projects to tackle the needs of the wider community (Community Development Projects).
 These two roles are held together by the International Projects Officer and the sections’ administrator.

-She worked in Kampala, Uganda for a Christian children’s rights organisation for two years and has travelled extensively around the continent.
+She previously worked with a Christian children’s rights organisation in Uganda and Zimbabwe, and has travelled extensively around the African continent.

 101 Queen Victoria Street